 While national parks are often well-manicured and feature structured trails, the national forests surrounding the valley provide a more rugged and varied experience, perfect for those seeking solitude or adventure.
 This diversity makes the Shenandoah Valley a haven for outdoor lovers.

-Located near Harrisonburg, this 71-mile trail offers a mix of challenges and breathtaking views.
+Located near Harrisonburg, the Massanutten Ridge Trail is a 71-mile trail offering a mix of challenges and breathtaking views.
 In the winter, visitors can enjoy skiing, while the warmer months open the trail to hikers.
 The vibrant fall colors and stunning vistas make it especially appealing during autumn.
 This is a great trail with plenty of jumping-off points if you don't feel like doing the whole thing.

 For those seeking a challenge, the 9.4 mile Old Rag Loop in Shenandoah National Park is legendary.
 Known for its rock scrambles and tough inclines, it’s a demanding hike, but the views at the summit are worth every step.
 Be prepared—this trail will test your endurance and scrambling skills!
 This trail is considered to be the end-all-be-all of Shenandoah hikes, so get ready for a difficult battle!